Minor Sparsifiers and the Distributed Laplacian Paradigm: Overview

 By picking $\T$ so that $V \bs \T$ is almost independent, that is, each vertex not in $\T$ has a constant fraction of its weight going to $\T$, it can be ensured that the lengths of the walks don't exceed $O(\log{n})$ with high probability.
 As a result, PRAM algorithms are able to construct low error Schur complements by sampling about $O(\epsilon^{-2}\log{n})$ walks of length $O(\log{n})$ per edge.
 As the number of vertices in the Schur complement decreases by a constant factor per step, this process yields a parallel solver with another $O(\log{n})$ factor overhead in parallel depth.

-In the distributed setting, however, a major difficulty with using such approximate Schur complements is that they may highly congest some edges.
-Recall that in the \congest model, each edge can only pass $O(\log{n})$ bits per round.
+Another contribution we make is introducing a new technique that reduces the congestion of these random walks by augmenting the terminal set $\mathcal{T}$.
+More concretely, recall that in the \congest~model, each edge can only pass $O(\log n)$ bits per round.
 Random walks in weighted graphs on the other hand may severely congest some edges: consider for example, a star with one very heavily weighted edge, and rest lightly weighted.
-All the walks starting from the lightly weighted edges' end points will likely utilize the heavily weighted edge, leading to a congestion of $\Omega(n)$ in the worst case.
-This requires us to use a procedure to \emph{estimate} the congestion of an edge accumulated by such random walks, and to add their endpoints back in as additional terminals.
+All the walks starting from the lightly weighted edges' end points will likely utilize the heavily weighted edges, leading to a congestion of $\Omega(n)$ in the worst case.
+To resolve this we use a procedure to \emph{estimate} the congestion of an edge accumulated by such random walks.
+We use these estimates to add edges with high estimated congestion to $\mathcal{T}$ to ensure that remaining edges have low congestion.

-However, a single elimination round only removes a constant fraction of the vertices, but performing $\Omega(\log n)$ elimination rounds would add a significant number of new edges to the graph.
+However, a single elimination round only removes a constant fraction of the vertices, but performing $\Omega(\log n)$ elimination rounds would result in a significant blowup in the congestion (as each elimination round accumulates $\O(1)$ congestion).
 Hence, we only perform $\Theta((\log \log n)^2)$ rounds of elimination between sparsification steps.
 A formal statement of this elimination scheme is shown in Lemma \ref{lem:Elimination}.

 \paragraph{Minor Sparsifiers and its Distributed Construction}